CyleAR/idoly-musics/README.md

 - [jyto7034](https://github.com/jyto7034)
 - [Cyle](https://github.com/CyleAR)

-If you have any issues such as data errors, missing or site translation errors, please contact us via Discord DM @Cyle!
+If you have any issues such as data errors, missing or site translation errors, please contact us via Discord DM @Cyle

 ## References & Links